tomasz-biegus/tomasz-biegus/README.md

 # 💫 About Me:
 I have been passionate about IT since primary school and am now looking to take my skills to the professional stage.

-Education: Second-year Computer Science student with a strong technical background.
+Education: Second-year Computer Science student with a technical background.
 Passion: Video games and art, which reflect my interest in interactive logic and clean design.
 Goal: To join a forward-thinking IT company where I can work on real-world challenges and grow alongside experienced professionals.